shujingl-2020/go_disney_princess/README.md

 The code is organized into three files: main.py, setting.py, and sprites.py.
 User should run the main.py file in the editor to run the project.

+Remember to download the whole folder including the images and fonts to make sure that the project can be run properly.

 Libraries